MEET OUR TRAINERS

 Heather also owns and operates a hobby farm just south of Ottawa, with a small menagerie of animals, including chickens (who are clicker trained, of course!), and her two rescue dogs, Coby (an English Pointer) who is a certified trick dog, and Finn (a Great Pyrenees).
 When not working with animals, Heather is a program manager for a local charitable organization.

 Robyn provides behaviour consults and teaches private training sessions for issues related to house-training, handling sensitivity, leash manners, mouthing/nipping, general basic obedience and possessive behaviour.
-Robyn also provides post-adoption training for dogs with resource guarding tendencies.
 She was one of the founders and developers of obedience programs at the OHS.

-Robyn is a CPDT-KA certified dog trainer and holds a certificate in training and counselling from the Academy for Dog Trainers.
+Robyn is a certified behaviour consultant (CBCC-KA) and holds a certificate in training and counselling from the Academy for Dog Trainers.
 In 2015, she was the Academy’s scholarship award recipient, which is given to trainers who improve the lives of shelter dogs through force-free behaviour modification.

 Before training professionally, Robyn was a hockey coach at the University of Ottawa and completed a Master of Science degree at the University of Alberta.
 Robyn has two dogs, Karma (a husky) and Journey (a pointer), who love to be on the move.
 Her dogs compete in skijoring, agility and rally obedience.